Jhonsensf/runnerty-firebase-demo/README.md

 ### Build it yourself:

-You can know how to configure and build it from scratch reading this article:
+You can know how to configure and build it from scratch reading this [article](https://medium.com/runnerty/firebase-realtime-database-runnerty-eee3c9dec6aa)